Vici37/cr-source-typer/README.md

     github: Vici37/cr-source-typer
 ```

 And run shards install.
-A new build tool `bin/typer` should now exist.
+A new build tool `bin/typify` should now exist.

 ## Usage

 As always, you can always use the `-h` flag to get basic help instructions:

 ```
-> ./bin/typer -h
+> ./bin/typify -h
 ```

-When using it, the `typer` utility should be provided your entrypoint (the same crystal file used
+When using it, the `typify` utility should be provided your entrypoint (the same crystal file used
 with `crystal build`) and 0 or more definition locators, or places where you want typing added
 if it's missing.
 Definition locators come in 4 "flavors":